nvr-rug/src/scripts/README.md

 * D-match can use more smart initial mappings, based on concepts, names, variables order and initial matches
 * D-match can print more detailed output, such as specific matching triples and F-scores for each smart mapping
 * D-match can have a maximum number of triples for a single DRG, ignoring DRG-pairs with more triples
+* D-match can have a memory limit per parallel thread
 * Since DRGs have variable types, D-match ensures that different variable types can never match

 ## Running D-match